-The research activities concerning the previous sections was executed, and the first results were available on mid-June and presented during the webinar of June 19th.
+The research activities concerning the previous sections were executed, and the first results were available on mid-June 2018 and presented during the webinar on June 19th, 2018.

-Research was executed by performing:
+The research was executed by performing:

-- Desk research using dedicated search terms in databases such as: Google Scholar, PubMed, Cochrane, Scopus, Worldcat, PiCarta, Web of Science, ACM Digital Library, NARCIS, OATD, DOAJ, BASE, CORE, Paperity, AAL-database, CORDIS and Innoradar.eu.
-It included search in grey literature in EU countries, using search terms in own languages by associated partners. - Survey on Smart Healthy Age-Friendly Environments, published online in the EU Survey website and broadly disseminated through the networks of the Coordinators and Main partners (See also annex 3). - Interviews with several opinion leaders on the topics related to eHealth, mHealth solutions, active ageing, Age-Friendly Environments, chronic diseases and impairments, living independently, with the help from associated partners (documents related to the interview are available in annex 4).
+- Desk research using dedicated search terms in databases such as Google Scholar, PubMed, Cochrane, Scopus, WorldCat, PiCarta, Web of Science, ACM Digital Library, NARCIS, OATD, DOAJ, BASE, CORE, Paperity, AAL-database, CORDIS and Innoradar.eu.
+It included search in grey literature in EU countries, using search terms in own languages by associated partners. - Survey on Smart Healthy Age-Friendly Environments, published online in the EU Survey website and broadly disseminated through the networks of the Coordinators and Main partners (See also Annex 3). - Interviews with several opinion leaders on the topics related to eHealth, mHealth solutions, active ageing, Age-Friendly Environments, chronic diseases, and impairments, living independently, with the help from associated partners (documents related to the interview are available in Annex 4).